MRI scan safe for most people with older pacemakers, defibrillators

 In five instances, doctors halted the MRI exam.
 In one case, the heart rate fell to under 40 beats per minute.
 In another, the patient's heartbeat became too rapid.
 In the remaining three, the doctors decided that an MRI probably wouldn't produce a useful image anyway.

-Dr. Halperin said pacemakers and defibrillators cleared by the FDA since the 2000s are much better protected from the magnetic and radio waves of an MRI.
-"And we program them to avoid most any problems that might happen."
+Dr Halperin said pacemakers and defibrillators cleared by the FDA since the 2000s are much better protected from the magnetic and radio waves of an MRI.
+"And we programme them to avoid most any problems that might happen."

-Dr. Nazarian said he would advise patients that even if they have a device that's not specifically rated for MRI safety, "Many centers across the U.S. are capable of performing safe imaging despite your device."
+Dr Nazarian said he would advise patients that even if they have a device that's not specifically rated for MRI safety, "many centres across the US are capable of performing safe imaging despite your device."

 SOURCE: http://bit.ly/2pGopkv The New England Journal of Medicine, online December 27, 2017.